BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/Bots-SendingAndReceivingMessages.md

+# Getting Started with Bots

-## Step 2.
-Send and receive RTM API messages.
+## Step 2 - Send and receive RTM API messages.

 To use the RTM API your application will send and receive JSON documents over this websocket connection.